 The Snoqualmie Valley Half starts at King County’s Tolt MacDonald Park and winds for about half a mile through the park before picking up the very scenic connector trail along the Tolt River.
 At about 1 mile, the course joins the Snoqualmie Valley Trail and stays on it for the remainder of the “out” section the course, before turning around and retracing the route, finishing at King County’s Tolt MacDonald Park.

-Aid stations along the course will provide water, Nuun electrolyte drink, and Clif gels.
+Aid stations along the course will provide water, Tailwind electrolyte drink, and Clif and GU gels.
 They are located at approximately miles 2.9, 5.9, 7, 10.2 for half-marathon runners.
-Portable restrooms will be located at miles 2, 2.9, 10.2 and 11.1 only.
+Portable restrooms will be located at miles 2, 2.9, 10.2 and 11.1 ONLY.

 10k Course Information